This website may contain affiliate links. If you buy something through one of these links, we might make a small commission.

 Fujifilm GF 45-100mm f/4 R LM OIS WR

 The GF 45-100mm lens is a standard zoom lens with a versatile focal range.
 Equivalent to a 36-79mm lens in full-frame terms, this lens can be used for landscapes, travel, portraiture, weddings, reportage, and street photography.
-This is a real do-it-all focal range, and if I could only have one lens on a GFX camera, I think this would be the one.
+This is a real do-it-all focal range, and if I could only have one lens on a GFX camera, it would be a tough decision between this and the GF 35-70mm.

 The useful focal range is further bolstered by including OIS (optical image stabilization).
-Earlier GFX cameras such as the Fujifilm GFX 50S and 50R didn’t have in-body stabilization, so the inclusion of OIS is beneficial with them.
-However, from the GFX 100S onwards, the in-body stabilization of the newer cameras can also work in tandem with the OIS to “supersize” the stabilization well past 6-stops.
-No other camera system with such a large sensor comes even close to that kind of stabilization performance.
+Earlier GFX cameras, such as the Fujifilm GFX 50S and 50R, didn’t have in-body stabilization, so including OIS is particularly beneficial with them.
+However, from the GFX 100S onwards, the in-body stabilization of the newer cameras can also work in tandem with the OIS to “supersize” the stabilization well past six stops.

 Image sharpness is excellent across the frame, distortion is very well controlled, and chromatic aberration is almost non-existent.
 The only slight optical disappointment is the amount of vignetting when used wide open at 45mm.
 But hey, it’s a fast zoom lens.
 This is generally to be expected and quickly fixed in post-production.